 In this new series of posts, Redanian Intelligence will be setting out all we know about the filming of season one, breaking down the entire process week-by-week and adding some entirely new information and photographs along the way that we hadn’t had the chance to share before.

 In fact, this is how this website came to be.
-Back in the day, RI founder Gravemaster posted an album on Reddit of filming pictures.
+Back in the day, RI founder Gravemaster posted an album of filming pictures on Reddit.
 After that, a team was assembled to dig deeper and continue the series.
 That proved a more arduous task than expected, with the filming heating up, and so there were no follow-ups.

 Not long after, this site was created.
 While that meant we could share some of our biggest finds, setting out an in-depth timeline wasn’t something we had time for … until now.
 Enjoy!

 1986.
 A then unknown writer penned a short story for the Polish Fantastyka magazine, inspired by his son’s love of fantasy.
 The short story, named Wiedzmin, was later translated into The Witcher.